 Qigong, chi kung, or chi gung (pronounced CHEE GONG) is the science of cultivating the body’s internal energy which is called Qi in Chinese.
-It is a fundamental practice within taijiquan.
+It is a fundamental and essential part of Taijiquan.
 The Chinese have been researching Qi for the last 4,000 years and have found qigong to be an effective way to improve health and to cure many illnesses.
 They have also found that it can help achieve mental and spiritual peace.
-A wide variety of qigong forms have developed within different segments of Chinese society.

 We offer a wide variety of classes in all forms of Qigong.
 Below are some brief descriptions and photos/videos of each style.
 Of course, the best way to get a feel for which one is right for you is to come in and try it out.